BROOKFIELD “BABY FACE” MILK BOTTLES

 Another type of repro/fake milk bottle which is seen fairly often is the “Thatcher” bottle with an embossed cow on the front.
 Those are also seen in unusual colors such as pink and yellow amber, and were made in Italy.
 None of them were intended to be actually used to deliver milk, but are decorator bottles sold through the China Crownford Company in the 1960s/1970s.

 NOTE: Generally speaking, during the era of the heaviest use of milk bottles in the United States (typically circa 1910 to 1960) the great majority of milk bottles were made in clear glass to show off the white color of the milk.
 (A few were made in amber or emerald green).
-In some other countries around the world, milk bottles have seen common use much later than in the US.
+In some other countries around the world, such as in the United Kingdom, milk bottles have seen common use much later than in the US.

-(I might also mention that the Brookfield milk bottles have NO connection whatsoever with the BROOKFIELD marked glass electrical insulators).
+(I might also mention that the Brookfield milk bottles have NO connection whatsoever with the “BROOKFIELD” marked glass electrical insulators that were manufactured by the Brookfield Glass Company).

 Please click here to go to the Glass Bottle Marks pages (page one).